thanosmoschou/Healthier/readme.md

 ### Possible improvements
 Add encryption to data. <br>
-Make this app using a framework such as Spring. <br>
+Make this app by using a framework such as Spring. <br>